 To Sum Up

-Instructional designers can use the principles of adult learning theory as a basis for their overall learning architecture.
+Instructional designers can use the principles of adult learning theories as a basis for their overall learning architecture.
 Once you have chosen the best-fit learning approach, a robust authoring tool can help you create a learning activity that develops job-essential skills and knowledge.
 Download a free iSpring Suite trial and explore all its features right now.